 SHOULD A CHILD OR ADULT BE AT IMMEDIATE RISK OF HARM, PLEASE CONTACT THE POLICE ON 999, THEN CONTACT YOUR SAFEGUARDING TEAM WITHIN 1 HOUR.

-FAILURE TO REPORT A CONCERN WITHIN THE BELOW TIMESCALES WITHOUT GOOD REASON, OR TO COMPLY WITH AN INVESTIGATION CAN PUT YOUR PLACE WITHIN OUR CLUB AT RISK
+FAILURE TO REPORT A CONCERN WITHIN THE BELOW TIMESCALES WITHOUT GOOD REASON, OR TO COMPLY WITH AN INVESTIGATION CAN PUT YOUR PLACE WITHIN OUR CLUB AT RISK.

 Timescales for reporting are as follows: